leamusa/js-paliedispari/README.md

 2. **Function Definition to Reverse a Word:**

-   - Define the `reverseWord` function, which takes a word as input and returns the reversed word.
-Utilize the `split` method to convert the word into an array of characters, `reverse` to invert the array, and `join` to concatenate the inverted elements back into a string.
+   - `reverseWord` function, which takes a word as input and returns the reversed word.
+   - `split` method to convert the word into an array of characters
+   - `reverse` to invert the array
+   - `join` to concatenate the inverted elements back into a string.

 3. **Function Invocation and Comparison:**

-   - Invoke (call) the `reverseWord` function with the user's input word and store the result in `reversedUserWord`.
-Compare the original word with its reversed counterpart.
+   - `reverseWord` to invoke (call) the function with the user's input word.
+   - `reversedUserWord` Memorize the result .
+   - `reversed-one` Compare the original word with its reversed-one.

 4. **Result Printing:**

-   - Print an informative message using `console.log` based on the comparison: a If the word is a palindrome, output "The word is a palindrome";
-     b b otherwise, print "The word is not a palindrome".
+based on the comparison: - `If  `the word is a palindrome, output "The word is a palindrome". - `otherwise `, print "The word is not a palindrome".

+## Even and Odd

+1. **User Input Requests:**

+   - `prompt` the user to choose between "odd" or "even" using .
+   - `prompt` the user to enter a number from 1 to 5 using
+   - `parseInt` to convert it to an integer using .

+2. **User Input and Computer Number Registration:**

+   - `evenOddChoice` to Record the user's choice in the variable .
+   - `random` to Generate a random number
+   - `pcNumb` memorizing into the variable

+3. **Sum Calculation and Parity Determination:**

+   - `sum`Calculate the sum of the user's number/computer
+   - `even or odd` Determine if the sum is using the modulo operator `%` the result in the variable
+   - `result`.mem the result in the variAble

+4. **Console Information Printing:**

+   - Use `console.log` to print information about:
+     - The user's choice (`evenOddChoice`).
+     - The user's number (`userNumb`).
+     - The computer's number (`pcNumb`).
+     - The sum (`sum`).
+     - The result (even or odd - `result`).

+5. **Winner Verification Function Call:**

+   - `check` calling the function to determine the winner
+   - (`evenOddChoice`) based on the user's choice and the result - (`result`) of the sum calculation .
+   - `winner` memoriz the result in the variable .

+6. **Function Definitions:**

+   - `random` function to generate random numbers.
+   - `check` function to verify the winner based on user's choice and sum result.